-If you find that your internet connection, in Windows 8 | 7 or Vista, has suddenly stopped working or that you are facing certain Network problems, here are a few troubleshooting steps you may want to try!
+If you find that your internet connection in Windows 11 or Windows 10 has suddenly stopped working or that you are facing certain Network and Internet connectivity problems, here are a few troubleshooting steps you may want to try.

-Network & Internet connection problems
+Fix Network & Internet connection problems in Windows 11/10

-1. IPConfig is a tool built into Windows, that displays all current TCP/IP network configuration values and refreshes Dynamic Host Configuration Protocol DHCP and Domain Name System DNS settings.
+IPConfig is a tool built into Windows, that displays all current TCP/IP network configuration values and refreshes Dynamic Host Configuration Protocol DHCP and Domain Name System DNS settings.
 You can access this tool via the command line.
 If you have a bad IP address, then renewing your IP address this way may help solve your internet problems.

 Type cmd in start search and press Ctrl-Shift-Enter.
 If you wish, just out of curiosity, you may type ipconfig and hit Enter, to view the status of the computer’s Internet Protocol or IP address.